-A group of Mainers, including youth, have filed a revised petition for rule-making to the Maine Department of Environmental Protection (“DEP”).
-The petition asks that the DEP fulfill its constitutional, public trust, and statutory obligations to implement science-based greenhouse gas emission reductions necessary to avoid the worst impacts of climate change and ocean acidification and protect a stable climate system for present and future generations.
+In January, 2018, a group of Mainers including youth filed a revised petition for rule-making to the Maine Department of Environmental Protection (“DEP”).
+The petition asked that the DEP fulfill its constitutional, public trust, and statutory obligations to implement science-based greenhouse gas emission reductions necessary to avoid the worst impacts of climate change and ocean acidification and protect a stable climate system for present and future generations.
 In light of the extreme weather events, ocean acidification, record-setting temperatures, and other climate impacts already being experienced, there is no time for Maine to delay.

 As recent events have underscored—four foot rains in Texas, grid-destroying winds in Florida, record-breaking wildfires in Montana and California, and utter devastation in Puerto Rico—our future and our children’s future depends on what we do right now.